-The Foundation runs several specialty programs that include RescUAV, training of the Rapid Response Team, and the distribution of hygiene kits to shelters in Canada.
+The Foundation runs several specialty programs that include RescUAV, training of the Rapid Response Team, the distribution of hygiene kits to shelters in Canada and the Grassroots Revolution which distributes soap and staple food items to food banks and shelters in Canada.
 Costs charged to each response include costs of material aid, shipping, flights, in-country operations, staffing and office costs.